Don Ingalls: Early career

+I used my own experiences in my writing".

-Ingalls became a police officer and worked under Chief William H. Parker in the Los Angeles Police Department within the Public Information department.
-It was in the police that he met lifelong friend Gene Roddenberry for the first time, and both of them transitioned from the Newspaper Unit within the Traffic Department to the new section when Parker was made chief.
+It was in the police that he met lifelong friend Gene Roddenberry.
+Both of them transitioned from the Newspaper Unit within the Traffic Department to the new section when Parker was made chief.
 The pair shared a common background, both of them having been B-17 pilots during the war.
-During this time, they worked from a single office on the 27th floor of the Los Angeles City Hall.
-The duo shared a desire to become writers, with Ingalls being the first between them to resign from the LAPD to pursue this objective.
+Sharing a desire to become writers, they worked together in a single office on the 27th floor of the Los Angeles City Hall.
+Ingalls was the first to resign from the LAPD to pursue a writing career.

 Screenwriting career

+Television

+In 1957 Ingalls sold his first script for the ZIV TV show Harbor Command.

-Roddenberry and Ingalls drifted apart following the latter's resignation, but reunited early on in their writing careers.
+Roddenberry and Ingalls had drifted apart following Ingalls' resignation, but reunited early on in their writing careers.
 Roddenberry was initially the more successful of the two, and recommended Ingalls as story editor to Sam Rolfe on the television series Have Gun – Will Travel.
+Ingalls' 1957 scripts for Have Gun - Will Travel earned him the position of associate producer.
+Ingalls became the show's producer in 1962.
+Roddenberry continued to recommend Ingalls for other screenwriting jobs.

+Star Trek

-He would also continue to recommend Ingalls for other screenwriting jobs around the same time, while Ingalls went on to become an associate producer at Have Gun – Will Travel.
-When Roddenberry began to develop Star Trek, he sent Ingalls a series outline but asked him to keep it "very, very confidential".
+Roddenberry began to develop Star Trek and sent Ingalls a series outline, asking him to keep it "very, very confidential".

-Ingalls went on to write two scripts for Star Trek, his first being "The Alternative Factor".
-His second script, "A Private Little War", was intended to be a criticism piece on the Vietnam War, but was heavily re-written by Roddenberry to the extent that Ingalls was angry at him for a year and insisted on being credited only under the pseudonym "Jud Crucis".
+Ingalls wrote two scripts for Star Trek, the first, "The Alternative Factor".
+His second script, "A Private Little War", was intended to be a criticism piece on the Vietnam War, but was heavily re-written by Roddenberry.
+Ingalls was angry at him for a year and insisted on being credited only under the pseudonym "Jud Crucis", Latin for "Justice of the Cross".

+Later television

-He wrote episodes for a variety of television series, and was a producer on shows such as Fantasy Island, T.J.
+He wrote episodes for a variety of television series, and was a producer on shows including T.J.
 Hooker and Kingston: Confidential.
+Starting as a writer, then script editor, he became the producer of the ABC network's Fantasy Island.
+Ingalls said "I started as a writer, became script editor and then producer.
+I ended up writing more than 30 episodes in seven years".

+Films

 Ingalls also wrote a handful of television movies such as the 1979 Captain America film.
 He has a single theatrical film credit, Airport 1975 (1974).

+Books

 His final work was the novel, Watchers on the Mountain (2005) a fictional work about the Navajo Nation.